ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 > An escalator can never break – it can only become stairs.
 You would never see an “Escalator Temporarily Out Of Order” sign, just “Escalator Temporarily Stairs.
 Sorry for the convenience.
 We apologize for the fact that you can still get up there.”

 As a person who has spent a lot of time in the Washington DC metro system, I can really appreciate this analogy.
-Thankfully, when an escalator is out I am not trapped underground, but instead can huff up the now stairs to the street.
+Fortunately, when an escalator is out I am not trapped underground, but instead can huff up the now stairs to the street.

 Oftentimes, when beginning a project, I am presented with a set of business requirements or a beautiful design.
 From these, it can be easy to see the end goal, but skip the baseline experience.
 If, in the case of the escalator, my requirement was to “build a transportation system that will allow Metro riders to travel from the terminal to the street,” my initial reaction may be to create an elevator.
 You can imagine how this might become problematic.